abhishek-kumar-code/Redfish_Public/Specification.md

 * Authentication Methods

 	Service shall support both "Basic Authentication" and "Redfish Session Login Authentication" (as described below under Session Management).
-Services shall not require a client to create a session when Basic Authentication is used.
+Services shall not require a client to create a session when Basic Auth is used.

 	Services may implement other authentication mechanisms.